 Piedras Blancas Light Station .
 Piedras Blancas Point .
 San Simeon .
 California .
 Watercolor .
 12" x 16"

-... the ornate, 100-foot-tall, tapered cylindrical, Piedras Blancas Lighthouse was lit by a first-order Fresnel lens, in 1875.
+... the ornate, 100-foot-tall, tapered cylindrical, Piedras Blancas Lighthouse was lit with a first-order Fresnel lens, in 1875.
 It was one of only three... tall, "East Coast" style, light towers built along the entire Pacific Coast.
 The following year, in 1876, a 12 room Victorian keeper's house was built adjacent, preceding additional structures, constructed as the number of personnel increased, with the erection of a fog horn building and further expansion of ancillary services.
 In 1948, an offshore earthquake, magnitude 4.6, terminally damaged the upper third of the tower and the elegant lantern room was dismantled and removed.
 The tower was capped at 70 feet and a simple aircraft beacon installed as a substitute to reconstruction.
 The elaborate Victorian structures were demolished in 1960 by the Coast Guard and replaced by 4, non-descript, one-story buildings.
 The Coast Guard automated the light in 1975 and then departed.
 The Piedras Blancas Light Station was added to the National Register of Historic Places in 1991 and ownership transferred to the Bureau of Land Management in 2001, with a 476 acre perimeter desginated as a wildlife sanctuary.